Skip to main content

 As well as establishing, from your viewpoint, whether you think the landscape designer or architect you are meeting with is right for you, the other viewpoint is equally true.

-The designer or architect also needs to discover if your project is suitable for them.
+The landscape designer or architect also needs to discover if your project is suitable for them.

-- When is your ideal start time to landscape?
+• When is your ideal starting time to landscape?

-The answers you provide to the questions will help guide us to set up a better consultation session with you.
+The answers you provide to the questions can help set up a better consultation session with you.
 The questions might also provide some insights for you on what issues are important to designers before they start working with clients.

 What to send prior to your design consultation

-There are some very practical things that your landscape designer or architect will need to see before the consultation.
-So it's vital you send them to the designer in advance.
+There are some very practical things that your landscape designer or landscape architect will need to see before the consultation.
+But what to send will depend on whether you are doing an online consultation or an on-site one.

-If the consultation is online, you will need to send your designer photographs of the existing areas of your garden you are planning to redesign.
+If the consultation is online, you will defintely need to send your designer photographs and/or video of the existing areas of your garden you are planning to redesign.
 As they will be used in the consultation, they are absolutely vital.

 Even inspirational mood boards, particular plants you love, a style of deck you like or outdoor kitchen etc.